• Skip to primary navigation

 Notes

-Cooling The Cookies - Since the cookies are made of ghee they must be cooled properly so the fat has time to solidify.
-If you touch them too soon you'll find them a bit sticky.
-I usually leave them on my cooling rack for an hour.
+Cooling The Cookies - Since the cookies are made of ghee, they must be cooled properly so the fat has time to solidify.
+They may seem too soft at first, but it's best to remove them from the oven after 20 minutes and let them cool for an hour before consuming them.

 Nutrition